-We are located at a 5 minutes’ drive from Jerusalem, and 40 minutes’ drive from Tel Aviv, in the very heart of Motza – a long-established, pastoral, affluent, community village, surrounded by magical green mountains.
-We are located near Highway 16, a new highway that is currently being built, and will provide an additional entrance to Jerusalem, as well as direct access to the south and central sections of the city, and a direct exit to Tel Aviv.
+Our location is a 5 minutes’ drive from Jerusalem, and 40 minutes’ drive from Tel Aviv, in the very heart of Motza – a long-established, idyllic, affluent neighborhood, surrounded by majestic green mountains.
+We are located near Highway 16, a new highway that is currently being built, which will provide an additional entrance to Jerusalem, direct access to the south and central sections of the city, and a direct exit to Tel Aviv.

-It’s your time to be with family
+It’s your time to be with family.

 At Beresheet you can host your family perfectly.
-Together, you can go on family trips, eat in private rooms in the restaurant, celebrate joint events and sleep in dedicated guest apartments.
-The grandchildren will especially enjoy the playground, activities, and summer camp at their disposal.
+Together, you can go on family trips, eat in private rooms at the restaurant, and celebrate joint events, all while they enjoy their accommodations in designated guest apartments.
+The grandchildren will especially delight in the playground, activities, and summer camp at their disposal.
 It’s your time to host the ones you love.

 Take your first step towards fulfilling your dream of living in Jerusalem.